Lack of Sunshine Linked to Trauma, Death, Hypertension

 This is the generation of sun avoidance, and it’s killing us.
 Today, many are avoiding the sun for one reason or another.
 Whether we are hiding inside or wearing sunscreen to block the sun’s rays, the avoidance of the sun is not healthy.
 This isn’t just vitamin D either.
 We’re talking about blood pressure and heart disease from a lack of UVA rays.

 Yes, the research is confirming the findings of my book on the topic: That a lack of sun exposure results in early death.
+It can also produce trauma.
+Along with frailty during ones elderly years.

 Not only that: The health consequences of a lack of sun exposure are similar to those produced by smoking.